 In the Stands: A Few More Ideas: Always see what your kids come up with, they may surprise you!

-- Students may design a new jersey for their favorite basketball team
+- Students can design a new jersey for their favorite basketball team

-- Students may write and perform a cheer or song for their favorite basketball team
+- Students can write and perform a cheer or song for their favorite basketball team

-- Students may design basketball plays on a basketball coach’s play clipboard
+- Students can design basketball plays on a basketball coach’s play clipboard